FAQ

 Back to Questions

 7.What must I train my dog to do?
-The type of training your dog receives will be somewhat dependent on which basic certification you choose, either area search or trailing.
+The type of training your dog receives will be somewhat dependent on which basic discipline you choose, either area search or trailing.
 However, all dogs must be well socialized, agile enough to safely negotiate obstacles in the wilderness and/or in disaster rubble.
 The dog must be able to swim.
 You and your dog will learn how to get in and out of a truck, helicopter and other vehicles.
 You may achieve specialty certification in other disciplines such as cadaver or water searches, after you are mission ready in either area search or trailing.
-However, all dogs must begin as area search or trailing search dogs.

 You will find that there are different ways to get the same results with training.
 However, if you start with one method, don't skip to another just because it seems easier or because someone tells you their method is better.
 Try to stay with one method unless you find it is totally impossible to attain your goals.
 If you switch from one method to another, your dog may get confused and may not be able to learn the skills that it needs.

 If you have never trained a dog before, it will be helpful to read a good basic dog training book that explains how dogs learn.
 You must take a basic obedience class on your own.
-Believe it or not, the most difficult aspect in training a dog is to always remember that dogs think like dogs, not like humans.
-Most training problems can be traced to the handler forgetting this basic principle and trying to get the dog to do something it doesn't or can't understand.
 When you start training, you must begin keeping a training log for all your training sessions for you and your dog.
 This will help you keep up with the progress of your dog as well as to identify any problems or difficulties that may arise.

-Most of what you will learn about training your dog will come from actual training sessions as well as input from fellow members and especially the training sponsors.
+Most of what you will learn about training your dog will come from actual training sessions as well as input from fellow members.
 However, your ultimate success will mostly be determined by the amount of time and effort you put in.

 Back to Questions